Design for Trust,

 3.

 For 24 years, Momkai has operated in a volatile creative industry.
 We have sustained long-term client partnerships, built work that entered the national archive, and attracted talent from five continents.
+For creative communities, we co-founded and branded a design podcast, a design master's program, and a design collective.
 The lesson has been consistent: attention is fleeting, belonging endures.

 Intended Impact

 We do not promise direct societal impact.
-By helping brands grow into resilient and iconic institutions, we increase the likelihood that meaningful change efforts endure.
+By designing brands that grow into resilient and iconic institutions, we increase the likelihood that meaningful change efforts endure.

 Discover More